mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 I wanted to introduce you to property graphs because I know developers who have an easier time using property graphs.
 I believe that it is worth your time, dear reader, to experiment a bit with both approaches and then choose a favorite

-## Graph Algorithms in Pure Python

-TBD

-we will use the pure Pythin NetworkX library.
-The first thing we want to try is detecting what is called subgraph isomorphism, that is, is one small graph contained in a larger graph using the [documentatiin](https://networkx.org/documentation/stable/reference/algorithms/isomorphism.vf2.html#subgraph-isomorphism).

-TBD

-Another common problem is finding a short path betweentwo nodes in a graph using the [documentation](https://networkx.org/documentation/stable/reference/algorithms/shortest_paths.html).

-TBD

 ## The SQLite Relational Database

-The SQLite database is now included in the standard Python distribution so SQLite my default persistent datastore.
+The SQLite database is now included in the standard Python distribution so SQLite is my default persistent datastore.
 I tend to use RDF and SPARQL (or occasionally Neo4J) specifically when a graph database fits the requirements an application.
 The example code for this section can be found in the directory **/misc/datastores** that also includes examples for Postgres that I don't cover in the book text.
 We will also use SQLite in a later chapter in the Knowedge Graph Navigator example to cache SPARQL queries to DBPedia.

 We start with writing a simple reusable library for SQLite using the standard library **sqlite3** that is defined in the file **sqlite_lib.py**: